Mother, Daughter Survive Breast Cancer Then Need Brain Surgery

-PHILADELPHIA (CBS) — A special mother-daughter bond tops the Healthwatch on the day after Mothers Day, and the race for the cure the fight against breast cancer is especially important for this family.
+PHILADELPHIA (CBS) — A special mother-daughter bond tops the Healthwatch on the day after Mother’s Day, and the race for the cure the fight against breast cancer is especially important for this family.

 Health reporter Stephanie Stahl has their story and a new light therapy treatment being tested at Penn medicine.